GameMakerHub/Catalyst/docs/index.md

 ## Setup

 ### Windows
+You can download a ready-to-run installer from here: https://github.com/GameMakerHub/Catalyst/releases

+This installer will install a minimal version of PHP inside the Catalyst folder, as it needs PHP to run.

+#### Windows (from source)
 You want to install PHP7.0+ and you might want to install a tool like Git Bash (that also has MINGW).
 This way you have a nice Linux-style CLI which you can work with.